tamu-carpentry/2019-08-15-TAMU/index.md

   Show what topics will be covered.

-  1. If your workshop is R rather than Python, remove the comment around that section and put a comment around the Python section.
+  1. If your workshop is R rather than `, remove the comment around that section and put a comment around the Python section.
   2. Some workshops will delete SQL.
   3. Please make sure the list of topics is synchronized with what you